AdobeDocs/commerce-merchant-services.en/help/data-connection/events-profilerecord.md

 ## Profile record

-Profile record updates are available in the Experience Platform when a new profile is created, updated or deleted.
+Profile record updates are available in the Experience Platform when a new profile is created, updated, or deleted.

 ### Data collected from profile record